MSRobert96/Sudoku-Solver/README.md

 ---

-> Coded for the 1st assignment of "Foundations of Machine Learning" @ Ca' Foscari University 2022/2023
+> Coded for the 1st assignment of "Foundations of Artificial Intelligence" @ Ca' Foscari University 2022/2023